top of page

 • During lactation, milk is produced in the lobules, transported through the ducts, and released through the nipple when the infant suckles.

-• Additionally, breasts play a role in sexual arousal and serve as secondary sexual characteristics, which can contribute to a person's overall body image and self-perception.
+• Serve as secondary sexual characteristics, contributing to a person's overall body image and self-perception.

 Hi!
 Your clicks on ads help us keep this blog going strong.
 If you like what you see, please consider clicking on any ads.
 Thanks for your support!